SAP-archive/teched2020-DT261/exercises/ex3/README.md

 In this exercise, you will implement an API call to SAP Omnichannel Promotion Pricing by generating the client library from the API specification available on SAP API Business Hub.

+Currently, buyers in the web shop can calculate a promotion discount.
+The web shop always returns a discount ot 0%.
+We want to improve that and load promotions from SAP.

 ## Generate the client library

-1. Open the [SAP Omnichannel Promotion Pricing page on SAP API Business Hub](https://api.sap.com/api/PriceCalculation/overview) and log on.
+1. Open the [SAP Omnichannel Promotion Pricing page on SAP API Business Hub](https://api.sap.com/api/PriceCalculation/overview) and log on using your trial credentials.
 Click `Download Specification` and select `YAML` from the menu.
 Save the downloaded file as `PriceCalculation.yaml`.
 <br>![](/exercises/ex3/images/download_api_spec.png)

 2. Create a new subdirectory called `api-specs` within the `application` folder in your IDE (by right-clicking on the `application` folder and choosing "New Folder").
 Right-click the new directory and select `Upload Files...`, then upload the file `PriceCalculation.yaml` from your computer.